-Note X3.1-These exposure conditions are brief summaries of the actual exposure procedures.
-Consult the applicable test method or material specification for detailed operating instructions and procedures.
-Historical convention has established Cycle 1 as a very commonly used exposure cycle.
+Note 1-Historical convention has established Cycle 1 as a very commonly used exposure cycle.
 Other cycles may give a better simulation of the effects of outdoor exposure.
-Cycle 3 has been used for exterior grade textile materials.
-Cycle 4 has been used for indoor plastics.
-Cycles 5 and 6 have been commonly used for indoor textile materials.
-Cycle 7 has been used for automotive exterior materials.
-Cycle 8 has been used for automotive interior components.
+Cycles 2 and 3 have been used for indoor textiles.
+Cycles 4, 5, and 6 have been used for exterior coatings.
+Cycle 7 is for indoor materials.